 Anthony Joshua puts his WBA (Super).
-IBO, WBO and IBF heavyweight titles on the line this summer against Kubrat Pulev at Tottenham Hotspur Stadium – but who exactly is Kubrat Pulev?
+IBO, WBO and IBF heavyweight titles on the line against Kubrat Pulev on December 12 – but who exactly is Kubrat Pulev?

 The one and only title opportunity came in 2014 when he travelled to Germany to take on Wladimir Klitschko.
 He was knocked out in the fifth round and that has been his only defeat to date.